 If your personal information falls into the wrong hands, it can be used to steal your identity.

-If you think your identity has been stolen, report it to your bank and change your passwords.
+If you think your identity has been stolen, report it to your financial institution (such as your bank, stockbroker or superannuation fund) and change your passwords.
+You can also contact IDCARE for specialised support.

 Signs of identity theft